codes.benchmark package

 codes.benchmark.evaluate_batchsize(model, surr_name, test_loader, timesteps, conf)#

-Evaluate the performance of the surrogate model with different batch sizes.
+Evaluate the batch-size scaling performance of the surrogate model in log-space (Δdex).

 Parameters: